The Robert Stephenson Lifting Bridge and its wanderings

 After the Mountsorrel and Rothley Community Heritage Centre proposed to rebuild the bridge in its grounds, the metal components of the lifting bridge were transferred into storage there, photographed in July 2021.

-The lifting bridge had started being rebuilt again with new wooden members when photographed in March 2023.
+The lifting bridge had started being rebuilt again at the Mountsorrel and Rothley Community Heritage Centre with new wooden members when photographed in March 2023.

 By June 2023 the bridge was beginning to take its familiar form.

-This view from March 2024 shows the bridge structure nearly complete with the construction of the operating cabin advancing rapidly.
+This view from March 2024 shows the bridge structure nearly complete with the construction of the operating cabin advancing rapidly on the left.

 2) Robert Stephenson lifting bridge at Abbey Pumping Station, Leicester